pagkt2/surfline-cursor/README.md

 # surfline-cursor

 This is just the Chrome extension sampler so far...something we can build on.
-Follow the link to install it: https://developer.chrome.com/docs/extensions/mv3/getstarted/
+Follow these instructions to install it: (cf https://developer.chrome.com/docs/extensions/mv3/getstarted/):

 - Open the Extension Management page by navigating to chrome://extensions.
 -- Alternatively, open this page by clicking on the Extensions menu button and selecting Manage Extensions at the bottom of the menu.